 The term “survival property” or “prepper property” doesn’t mean an underground bunker stocked with firearms and freeze dried food guarded by Grizzly Adams.
-While it could be that, it is most often a modest getaway place tucked up in the western North Carolina mountains that is out of sight and out of mind.
+While it could be that, it is most often a modest getaway place tucked up in the western North Carolina mountains that is out of sight and out of mind that provides a more sustainable life.
 Its a place where you and your family can go to in times of civil unrest or natural disaster while you weather the storm.
+Or it can be a property whereupon you can grow your own food supply, raise livestock, and simply enjoy living closer to the land.

 A survival property may encompass as little as five acres to well over two hundred.
 The dwelling thereon may be a modest cabin that is “off the grid” using solar power or a luxurious home with all the comforts one may desire.
-Its all about your lifestyle, budget and concerns for security.
+Its all about your lifestyle, budget and concerns for security and sustainability.

 Another feature is having some land on which you can grow a private garden.
 The amount of land doesn’t have to be in the tens of acres if properly managed.
 But it is important to have a replenishable supply of food for both you and possibly neighbors who are unprepared.